craigmox/cetonproxy/README.md

 # Broken
 - I do not have a way to test ClearQAM channels, DVB tuning, or many other scenarios that the InfiniTV supports, so they likely won't work "out of the box".
 I am in USA on Comcast, so I can't say it will work on anything else.
-- The app always assumes 6 tuners, even if yours has 4.
-Just don't allocate the last 2.
-- This likely does not emulate an HDHomeRun perfectly since I've only tested it with NextPVR v5.
-It's very possible it could work with other DVR software without much work.
-Plex would be a good one some day..
 - If there is interest in a Linux/Android/OSX version, let me know, and I can try to put time into it.

 I will try to get something working if you're willing to help me work through it.
 Submit an issue, and I'll get back to you.
 Thanks!